FREQUENTLY ASKED QUESTIONS

 Q :: When do we arrive?

-FAPers are asked to arrive between 10:00 AM and 4:00 PM on Tuesday, August 15th.
-We will all go to dinner together at 4.
+FAPers are asked to arrive between 10:00 AM and 4:00 PM on Tuesday, August 21st.
+We will all go to dinner together at 5.
 If you are accepted and it is truly impossible for you to arrive within that window, call or write us, but we really need you to arrive on time.
-You, also, will not be happy if you miss the introduction.
 In any event, please let us know your travel plans.

 Q :: May I arrive early?